Orca: Life cycle

 Infanticide, once thought to occur only in captive orcas, was observed in wild populations by researchers off British Columbia on December 2, 2016.
 In this incident, an adult male killed the calf of a female within the same pod, with the adult male's mother also joining in the assault.
 It is theorized that the male killed the young calf in order to mate with its mother (something that occurs in other carnivore species), while the male's mother supported the breeding opportunity for her son.
 The attack ended when the calf's mother struck and injured the attacking male.
 Such behaviour matches that of many smaller dolphin species, such as the bottlenose dolphin.
+However, forced mating by males appears to be rare in killer whales.

 Conservation

 In 2008, the IUCN (International Union for Conservation of Nature) changed its assessment of the orca's conservation status from conservation dependent to data deficient, recognizing that one or more orca types may actually be separate, endangered species.
 Depletion of prey species, pollution, large-scale oil spills, and habitat disturbance caused by noise and conflicts with boats are the most significant worldwide threats.
 In January 2020, the first orca in England and Wales since 2001 was found dead with a large fragment of plastic in its stomach.

 Like other animals at the highest trophic levels, the orca is particularly at risk of poisoning from bioaccumulation of toxins, including Polychlorinated biphenyls (PCBs).
 European harbour seals have problems in reproductive and immune functions associated with high levels of PCBs and related contaminants, and a survey off the Washington coast found PCB levels in orcas were higher than levels that had caused health problems in harbour seals.
 Blubber samples in the Norwegian Arctic show higher levels of PCBs, pesticides and brominated flame-retardants than in polar bears.
-A 2018 study published in Science found that global orca populations are poised to dramatically decline due such toxic pollution.
+A 2018 study published in Science found that global orca populations are poised to dramatically decline due to such toxic pollution.

 In the Pacific Northwest, wild salmon stocks, a main resident food source, have declined dramatically in recent years.
 In the Puget Sound region, only 75 whales remain with few births over the last few years.
 On the west coast of Alaska and the Aleutian Islands, seal and sea lion populations have also substantially declined.

 In 2005, the United States government listed the southern resident community as an endangered population under the Endangered Species Act.
 This community comprises three pods which live mostly in the Georgia and Haro Straits and Puget Sound in British Columbia and Washington.
-They do not breed outside of their community, which was once estimated at around 200 animals and later shrank to around 90.
+They do not breed outside of their community, which was once estimated at 200 animals and later shrank to around 90.
 In October 2008, the annual survey revealed seven were missing and presumed dead, reducing the count to 83.
 This is potentially the largest decline in the population in the past 10 years.
 These deaths can be attributed to declines in Chinook salmon.